Editor’s note: This article was updated on 6 October 2023, introducing solutions like type assertions and the Partial

 type Org = Record<string, string> const organization: Org = {} organization.name = "Logrocket"

-Instead of using a type alias, you can also inline the type:
+Instead of using a type alias, we can also use an inline type:

 const organization: Record<string, string> = {}